 These are the thoughts that ran through my head.
 Outside I looked cool and collected, inside I was seething in fury.
 I just couldn’t believe it.

 When I’ve cooled down I have started seeing things from a different perspective.
-First of all, Ireland doesn’t own me anything.
-They could accept or reject tourist as they pleased and they don’t have to explain themselves.
+First of all, Ireland doesn’t owe me anything.
+They could accept or reject tourists as they pleased and they don’t have to explain themselves.
 It’s their prerogative, I am a foreigner, if they thought my documents are not enough to make a case for my application, then there is nothing I can do about it.